Exploring Detailed Wall Sections in Architecture Design

 Learn More

-If I pan down, you can see the marks and the materials.
+If I pan down, you can see the marks and materials.
 So this again is the legend.
 Here is the mark, which are the abbreviations that will be used in the wall section, and here's the actual material.

 We're seeing the foundation.
 Dimensional information is not provided here.
 That information is provided by the structural engineer.

-We have masonry units.
+You can see that we have different wall types, different poches.
+This is masonry.
+The masonry units are shown here.
 You can see here that it's saying CMU for concrete masonry.
-We have a call out here from the legend.
+We have a callout here from the legend.

 We can see that the finished material is ST3.
 I look over here.
 It's a stucco beige finish.

-That information will be provided in details and or in the specifications package.
+That information will be provided in details and/or in the specifications package.
 Then we're also showing top of the low parapet.
 The low parapet is anchored dimensionally to the top grid line.

 Let's pan over and look at our other wall section.
 Like we had a lower parapet over here on the right, we have a higher parapet over here on the left.
 The datum is called out, top of high parapet.